DIY sleep mask from 100% silk fabric

 The mask will be in contact with the skin on your face and must be made of a natural soft material.
 And what is better for the mask than pure silk?

-First, prepare everything you need so that during sewing you do not have to be distracted by a search of the right tool.
+First, prepare everything you need so that during sewing you do not have to be distracted by a search for the right tool.

 Prepare a pattern drawn on paper if you want your mask to be proportional and symmetrical.